RohanAlexander/telling_stories_with_data/_book/98-assessment.md

 # Papers

-*Last updated: 11 May 2021.*

 ## 'Mandatory Minimums'

 ### Task

-- Working individually and in an entirely reproducible way, please find a dataset of interest on Open Data Toronto and write a short paper telling a story about the data.
+Working individually and in an entirely reproducible way, please find a dataset of interest on Open Data Toronto and write a short paper telling a story about the data.

 ### Guidance